Jscherbe/frontend/site/pages/guide/theming-light-dark.md

 // In config/_base.scss
 @include ulu.base-themes-set((
-  "output-inverse": true, // Whether to output the .theme-inverse utility "fake-dark-color": white // The color reset for the .theme-dark-fake utility ));
+  "output-inverse": true, // Whether to output the .theme-inverse utility "fake-dark-color": white, // The color reset for the .theme-dark-fake utility "fake-dark-filter": invert(1) hue-rotate(180deg) saturate(0.7) // The filter used ));
 ```